Signs of Suicide Behavior in Men

 This can be seen in the data that show women who attempt suicide are more apt to use methods that are not considered violent, such as overdosing on medication.
 To accomplish suicide through overdose is complicated, meaning that many women who attempt to end their lives this way do not succeed.
 Men, on the other hand, may be more open to use firearms or hanging, which are more likely to end in their death.

 Other factors that may influence someone to take their life include depression, substance abuse or addiction, and stressful life circumstances such as divorce or financial issues.
 With the evidence that males are more open to ending their lives, understanding the signs of suicide in a man may provide the important warning signals that can save a life.

 Warning Signs of Suicide in a Man

-When considering the signs of suicide in a man, in most cases the red flags are aligned with general warning signs for suicide.
+When considering the signs of suicide behavior in men, in most cases the red flags are aligned with general warning signs for suicide.
 However there are some male-specific signs in addition to the general signs.
-Signs of suicide may include:
+Signs of suicidal thoughts and ideation may include: